Best Rated Massagers Brand: Revitive

 - Massage guns.
 These gun-style massagers use percussive therapy to send rapid pulses deep into muscles.
 These handheld devices can be used to target different areas of the body and are designed to relax muscles and relieve soreness.
-If you're ready to start shopping for one, check out our guide to the top sites to buy massage guns online.

 - Back massagers.
 Back pain is a common cause of discomfort for many Australians, but there's a broad range of back massagers available to help alleviate soreness.
 There are smaller pillows and cushions you can use to focus on your upper or lower back, handheld back massagers that can pinpoint specific areas and full-length cushions and seat covers that can work your entire back.

 - Foot massagers.
 Foot massagers are designed to relieve pain and improve circulation.
 Some rely on Shiatsu-style massage to knead muscles, but some foot spas use water jets and vibration to help ease soreness.
 Some products are also taller and are designed to massage calves as well as feet.
 Check out our guide to the best foot massagers for more information.